aavisalunkhe/election-system/README.md

 - Multi-language support
 - Mobile application
 - Blockchain integration for vote verification

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues.

-## License

-This project is created for educational purposes as part of a DBMS course project.

-## Support

-For issues or questions:
-1. Check the troubleshooting section
-2. Review API documentation
-3. Open an issue on GitHub
-4. Contact team members

----

 **Built with ❤️ by Bhargavi Salunkhe, Sakshi Patil, and Shivanjali Pawar**